 By bentcrazy39 from Springfield, OH

 What I have done for years is be car free.
 I have been riding my recumbent tricycle almost everywhere I go.
 That is, unless it rains.
-Then I either stay home or, if I'm out and see someone who works in a gas station, I ask them for one of their large 50 gallon trash bags and that becomes a poor man's poncho.
+Then I either stay home or I ask for one of the large 50 gallon trash bags and that becomes a poor man's poncho.

 Here in Washington you have to endure rain for a significant part of the year.
 That means that outdoor activities tend to require tricks for keeping things at least a little bit dry.
 If you have to leave your bicycle parked outside, a grocery bag is a great way to keep the seat dry.

 Bicycling glove tip for cold weather: If you bicycle in cold weather, instead of buying the warm bicycling gloves at around $50 per pair, I bought a pair of hunting gloves instead.

 Whether you ride your bike to work, to school, or to the grocery store, biking is a safe, inexpensive and fun way to get around.
 It's also good for your waistline and the environment.